Factsheet

 Test Line

-Alternative propulsion technology is being tested on the green bus line #109, the route between the city centre and Alsterdorf.
+The green bus line 109 is powered by alternative propulsion technologies and runs between the city centre and Alsterdorf.
 The fuel cell bus converts hydrogen into electricity.
-It travels the streets of Hamburg on pure electricity and only emits water vapour, no pollutants.
-The fuel cell bus refuels at the hydrogen service station in the HafenCity district.
+It is purely electric on Hamburg's roads and emits only water vapour, no pollutants.
+The fuel cell bus refuels its hydrogen supply at the hydrogen filling station in HafenCity.

 Innovative Transport System